nathandavis18/Mini-Editor/README.md

 ### Syntax Highlighting

-Currently syntax highlighting only supports C++ files (.cc, .cpp, .hpp, .h, .hh, etc.).
-This is currently hard-coded into the syntax highlight, but a config file will be implemented in the near future!
+Currently, the provided config.json only supports C++ files (.cc, .cpp, .hpp, .h, .hh, etc.), but configurations for other languages will be provided soon!
+Feel free to add your own addition to the config for your favorite language!

 Syntax highlights are generated using a custom token system, which stores the highlight type, starting position, and ending position.
 For multiline highlights, including strings and multiline comments, the token also stores if the ending position exists, or if the rest of the file should just have the same highlight.

-Although the C++ values are hard-coded into the syntax highlight system, it is designed to be fully dynamic.
-All you need to do is add the keywords and comment syntax to the syntax highlight vector.
-You can use the current system as a base to see how it works.
-Then you can also define some colors using the link provided at the top of SyntaxHighlight.cpp.

 ![image](https://github.com/user-attachments/assets/c1a5efd0-996f-4f5f-8dae-d87293c9a905)